 FIGURE 5.9: Projections (3D) of the initial thermal expansion displacement on the eigenmodes of the composite system, with cos-like (red circles) and sin-like (black circles) displacement symmetry.
-We report the results of simulations performed for phononic crystals with nanodisk diameter, respectively, (a) $d=320~\mathrm{nm}$ and (b) $d=785~\mathrm{nm}$.
-The calculated curves with cos-like displacement symmetry are fitted with the Fano function reported in Eq.
+Here reported are the results of simulations performed for phononic crystals with nanodisk diameter of, respectively, (a) d = 320 nm and (b) d = 785 nm.
+The calculated curves with cos-like displacement symmetry are fitted with the Fano function described in Eq.
 5.9 (blue line).

-FIGURE 5.10: Normalized total displacement of (a) the fundamental $\nu{1H} = 4.8$ GHz cos-like pseudo-SAW and (b) the $\nu = 6.52$ GHz coslike bulk mode, solutions of the 3D acoustic eigenvalue problem for the d = 320 nm phononic crystal configuration.
+FIGURE 5.10: Normalized total displacement of (a) the fundamental $\nu{1H}$ = 4.8 GHz cos-like pseudo-SAW and (b) the $\nu$ = 6.52 GHz cos-like surface mode, solutions of the 3D acoustic eigenvalue problem for the d = 320 nm phononic crystal configuration.

-In the analysis of the projection plot of Fig. 5.9(a) for the phononic crystal configuration with nanodisks of diameter d=320 nm, we gather complete information on the mechanical response of the composite system to the impulsive thermal excitation of the surface nanostructures.
-We identify the fundamental excited pseudo-SAW at the frequency $\nu{1H}=4.8$ GHz as the more weighting contribution in the projection to the system oscillation dynamics.
+to the impulsive thermal excitation of the surface nanostructures.
+We identify the fundamental excited pseudo-SAW at the frequency $\nu{1H} = 4.8$ GHz as the more weighting contribution in the projection to the system oscillation dynamics.
 The line profile of the fundamental pseudo-SAW has a clear Fano appearance, highlighting the interaction between the discrete silicon surface wave eigenmode and the continuum of bulk modes, induced in the composite system by the surface stress at the nanostructure/substrate interface.
 We make use of Eq.
-5.9 to fit the 1H line profile and calculate its broadening parameter for an evaluation of the curve's linewidth $\gamma{1H} = 0.406 \text{ ns}^{-1}$.
-From the plot and as reported in Table 5.2, we note that an additional surface component at 6.52 GHz enters this 3D projection as a contributing term to the initial nanodisks expansion.
-The analysis of the eigenmodes displacement profiles, reported in Fig. 5.10, shows similarities between the fundamental pseudo-SAW and the symmetric surface oscillation of the 6.52 GHz eigenmode, but on the other hand it evidences a non-negligible bulk-like appearance.
-In spite of its strong surface component (underlined by a SAW-likeness coefficient of the order of 0.4, as compared to SAW-likeness coefficients of the order of 0.01 for standard bulk modes), the 6.52 GHz eigenmode cannot be addressed as pseudo-SAW because, as the filling fraction is reduced to zero, its profile does not evolve to a delta function [see Section 3.3].
-We thus classify it as bulk mode with a strong surface contribution.
+5.9 to fit the 1H line profile and calculate its broadening parameter for an immediate evaluation of the curve's linewidth $\gamma{1H} = 0.406 \text{ ns}^{-1}$ .
+As reported in Table 5.2, we note from the plot that an additional surface component at 6.52 GHz enters this 3D projection as a weak contributing term to the initial nanodisks expansion.
+The analysis of the eigenmodes displacement profiles, reported in Fig. 5.10, shows similarities between the fundamental pseudo-SAW and the symmetric surface oscillation of the 6.52 GHz eigenmode, but on the other hand it unambiguously evidences a non-negligible bulk-like component, thus leading to its classification as bulk mode with a secondary surface-like contribution.